josh-abrams/josh-abrams.github.io/_projects/2019-08-27-cso-summer.md

 ---
 title: 'CSO Summer'
-subtitle: 'An app for attracting Millenial audiences to the Chicago Symphony Orchestra'
+subtitle: 'Bringing Millennials to the CSO'
 date: 2019-08-27 00:00:00
-description: This is an app designed to attract Millenial audiences to Chicago Symphony Orchestra events.
+description: This is an app designed to attract Millennial audiences to Chicago Symphony Orchestra events.
 featured_image: '/images/cso-summer/banner.jpg'
 ---